 Knowing your watershed is important not only for reporting your trash numbers, but for knowing what creeks and subsequent waterways will be impacted by negative activities upstream and upland.
 Actions on land often impact the quality of water.
 Here are some interactive maps depending on where you live that can help you determine your watershed.
 These maps are best viewed on a desktop.

 Greater Kansas City Region

 St. Louis Metro Area

-- Have the proper attire.
-Wear gloves at all times, a lifejacket if near or on the water, and boots and pants.
+- Wear the proper attire.
+Wear gloves at all times, a lifejacket if near or on the water, boots and pants.

 - Stay aware of the members of your group.
 You must provide your own safety net out there.